The-alpha-male/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Function that capitalizes all words of a string.

+## 7-leet.c

-7-leet.c function that encodes a string into 1337
+Function that encodes a string into 1337

 100-rot13.c function that encodes a string using rot13.